 There are a few sounds in Hindi that won’t be familiar to English speakers, but don’t get overwhelmed just yet.
 Most of those sounds are similar to sounds you’ll find in English with an h added.
 For instance, a “da” sound might become “dha” in Hindi, or a “ka” sound could become “kha.”
-Practice these first to get the hang of how to form the sounds with your mouth and then begin adding words made with these sounds into your Hindi vocabulary.
+Practise these first to get the hang of how to form the sounds with your mouth and then begin adding words made with these sounds into your Hindi vocabulary.

 Be patient with your pronunciation

-Practice makes perfect and getting there with Hindi pronunciation is going to take you some time.
+Practise makes perfect and getting there with Hindi pronunciation is going to take you some time.
 Be persistent and continue to get feedback until you’ve coached your tongue and mouth into the flexibility it takes to pronounce Hindi words.
 It’s much more important that you feel confident speaking essential phrases in Hindi than it is to know every obscure Hindi word or grammatical rule.